-- ❖ A. Skoble and T. Machan, (2007) 'Political Philosophy: Essential Selections', New Delhi, Pearson Education. - ❖ J. Barnes (1995) (ed.), 'The Cambridge Companion to Aristotle'.
+- A. Skoble and T. Machan, (2007) 'Political Philosophy: Essential Selections', New Delhi, Pearson Education. - S. J. Barnes (1995) (ed.), 'The Cambridge Companion to Aristotle'.
 Cambridge, Cambridge University Press.

-C-5.2: INDIAN POLITICAL THOUGHT (ANCIENT AND MEDIEVAL)
+C-5.2 : INDIAN POLITICAL THOUGHT (ANCIENT AND MEDIEVAL)

 Introduction: This course introduces the specific elements of Indian Political Thought spanning over two millennia.
 The basic focus of study is on individual thinkers whose ideas are however framed by specific themes.
 The course as a whole is meant to provide a sense of the broad streams of Indian thought while encouraging a specific knowledge of individual thinkers and texts.
 Selected extracts from some original texts are also given to discuss in class.
-The list of Reference books is meant for teachers as well as the more interested students.